 You can select a default value for a radio button directly in the Form Builder editor simply by clicking the desired radio button or checkbox.
-You can also do this in the itemset editor by clicking the radio button or checkbox associated with an item.
+You can also do this in the choices editor by clicking the radio button or checkbox associated with an item.

 [SINCE Orbeon Forms 2016.3]

 The "Remove All" button removes all the items in the itemset.
-This is particularly useful when opening the itemset editor for the first time for a given control, since by default itemsets contain default values.
+This is particularly useful when opening the choices editor for the first time for a given control, since by default itemsets contain default values.

 When in a label field, pressing the "tab" key into an empty value field automatically creates a default value.
 For example: